TeamSWAP/swap/README.md

     python run.py

-or, if you want to skip the installer:
+or, if you want to skip the updater:

     python src/swap.py